cerndb/zkpolicy/docs/README.md

 3. Configuration file

 #### Auditing
-Using the zkPolicy auditing functionality, a user can generate useful reports for the ACLs defined throughout a ZooKeeper instance.
+Using the zkpolicy auditing functionality, a user can generate useful reports for the ACLs defined throughout a ZooKeeper instance.
 Those reports include the results for queries and checks defined at the audit configuration file as well as additional information regarding the ZooKeeper Server (List of ACL definitions for every znode accessible by the tool user, Four Letter Words information and ZooKeeper instance connection details).

 ```bash
 zkpolicy --config config.yml audit -i [audit_config.yml]